-Are you getting enough sleep?
-This World Sleep Day, 13 March, make a commitment to your wellbeing with these tips for better, deeper slumber.
+Getting enough sleep?
+This World Sleep Day make a commitment to your wellbeing with deeper slumber.

 They say a good night’s sleep can cure a world of ailments.
 This World Sleep Day is the perfect reminder to check in on your sleeping habits, and address any sleep problems you might be having.

 Medibank Clinical Psychologist Dr Melissa Lehmann says the importance of sleep should not be underestimated.

 “Our bodies need sleep in order to function properly, both on a physical and mental level,” she says.
 “Getting enough quality sleep – about eight hours a night – improves concentration, mood, ability to function and alertness.
 It strengthens the immune system and reduces stress levels, and keeps blood pressure and cardiovascular levels in check.
 It even helps you lose weight, by regulating the hormones that control the appetite.”

 For many people, though, getting more (and better quality) sleep is much easier said than done.
 Dr Lehmann says it’s essential to address any sleep issues you are experiencing, and to seek professional help when necessary.